- Exhibits & Animals

-At The Maritime Aquarium more than 500,000 people every year get a peek under the waves at the amazing biodiversity (variety of life) found in Long Island Sound.
+At The Maritime Aquarium, nearly 500,000 people every year get a peek under the waves at the amazing biodiversity (variety of life) found in Long Island Sound.

 Click on the name of your favorite animal below to learn even more.